 Like a pencil case that lights up.
 Yes, that happened.
 In case we are ever in the dark and need a pencil, we’ll be able to find one.

 Don’t teach your students to become helpless.
 We wrote an entire post about this called Are you accidentally teaching helplessness?
+Don’t kill that creativity by making students do things your way (other than basic rules and such).

 Moral of the story: if your student wants to create the world’s ugliest piece of garbage-let them.
 And then ask them lots of questions and get excited about it.
 This might be the kid that cures cancer one day.
+Let your students explore by completing little exploratory tasks.
+You can find this set of Makerspace Exploration Task Cards in our TpT Store ($USD) or our BN Shop ($CAN).

-If the answer is no, then don’t have a Makerspace.
+If the answer is no, then don’t have a makerspace.

 Kids are going to cover their ideas in tape and glue and that’s ok.
 Just because it doesn’t look as nice as you’d like, doesn’t mean the learning isn’t valuable.